LEGION OF SUPER-HEROES

 Widening Rifts 1: As the formerly Blighted Legionnaires suffer lingering psychological trauma, the United Planets Council questions R.J.
 Brande about his responsibility to stargate security.
 McCauley terminates all Workforce members except Lori and Amilia.
 Star Boy decides to leave with the Amazers for Xanthu, taking Dreamer with him.

-Widening Rifts 2: 1st app. of the new Workforce: Repulse, Amber, Dune, Meta & Lori as Helios.
+Widening Rifts 2: First appearance of the new Workforce: Repulse, Amber, Dune, Meta and Lori as Helios.
 Meta sets off a shock wave in the stargate which threatens to become a black hole.
 Thunder resigns, returning to the future.

 Legionnaires #81 (Mar.
 2000)